zebrunner/carina/docs/getting_started.md

 ```
 mvn -Dworkspace=<path_to_workspace> eclipse:configure-workspace
 ```
-Here you have to specify the absolute path to the Eclipse workspace.
+Here you need to specify the absolute path to the Eclipse workspace.
 After that, restart Eclipse IDE.
 Now you can import generated projects such as "Existing Java Project" into Eclipse IDE.

 ![Eclipse view](img/001-Initial-setup.png)